 It’s significant because I first became aware of complaints about the IGF after helping curate for BitSummit and during the submission period for the IGF.
-I suggested that a developer friend of mine submit her game MidBoss for IGF consideration and she said that other devs had told her not to bother because it would be a waste of money.
-She’d heard that you have no chance of winning anything in the IGF unless your game is already well-known.
+I suggested that a developer friend of mine submit her game MidBoss for IGF consideration.
+She said that other devs had told her not to bother because it would be a waste of money.
+She’d heard you have no chance of winning anything in the IGF unless your game is already well-known.

-After a short pause, I had to admit that if the IGF worked very similarly to the BitSummit system (which was all I had seen at the time), that was an all-too-plausible problem.
+I had to admit that if the IGF worked very similarly to the BitSummit system (which was all I had seen at the time), that was an all-too-plausible problem.
 That conversation became one of the major reasons why I wanted to be an IGF juror.
-I wanted to see how similar the IGF system was to its grand-forkchild.
+I wanted to see how similar the IGF system was to its grand-fork-child.
 And as I mentioned above, it’s very similar.

 Success Breeding Victory

-Indeed, jurors do tend to gravitate to the most talked-about games of the year.
-Some people might be inclined to assume that jurors are taking advantage of the chance to play these games for free, and maybe some are.
+Indeed, jurors tend to gravitate to the most talked-about games of the year.
+Some people might be inclined to assume that jurors are taking advantage of the chance to play these games for free.
+Maybe some are.
 However, I think it’s more that when a game like Undertale comes along and shakes up everyone’s ideas about game design, it’s taken for granted that the game is going to be a front runner.
-The kind of people who sign up to be jurors for the IGF are people who care about games as a medium and are going to want to have a say in how such an important game is seen.
+The kind of people who sign up to be jurors for the IGF are people who care about games as a medium.
+They’re going to want a say in how such an important game is seen.
 That’s human nature at work.

 IGF vs. BitSummit/Indie Megabooth

 The IGF is inherently very different from BitSummit or the Indie Megabooth and the way they approach game selection is also different.
-Although the selection process is mechanically more or less identical, the criteria by which selections are decided is different.
-The IGF seeks to highlight the “best” of its submissions, while BitSummit and Indie Megabooth are trying to curate an engaging event floor space which shows off not just quality but also variety.
+Although the selection process is mechanically more or less identical, the selection criteria are different.
+The IGF seeks to highlight the “best” of its submissions; BitSummit and Indie Megabooth are trying to curate an engaging event floor space showing off not just quality but also variety.
 The latter two organizations also get far fewer submissions than does the IGF.

 I can’t really back this feeling up with hard evidence, though.
-I’ve never attended the IGF in person; I haven’t heard/seen devs complain about the Indie Megabooth selection process, but that doesn’t mean there aren’t any complaints floating around; and most of the Japanese developers who have attended BitSummit think locally, comparing BitSummit to Tokyo Game Show and the more recently established Tokyo Indie Fest.
+I’ve never attended the IGF in person.
+Although I haven’t heard/seen devs complain about the Indie Megabooth selection process, that doesn’t mean there aren’t any complaints floating around.
+And most of the Japanese developers who have attended BitSummit think locally, comparing BitSummit to Tokyo Game Show and the more recently established Tokyo Indie Fest.
 I could easily be missing a lot of information.

 The reason I haven’t talked about any of this before now is that I really didn’t have any actionable suggestions for improving things.
-Everything I’ve thought of has obvious downsides and I felt like talking about the problems without offering any solutions wouldn’t help anything.
+Everything I’ve thought of has obvious downsides.
+I felt like talking about the problems without offering any solutions wouldn’t help anything.

 Granted, that doesn’t seem to really be what Gage was going for when he made his list.
 He does skirt this idea a bit in his discussions of how often games are nominated in multiple categories, how that effects the total number of games nominated, and how jurors struggle with choosing games which are better designed over crazier titles with big ideas and poorer overall quality.
 But it doesn’t seem to have been in the forefront of his mind.
 And to be fair, the issues he was definitely trying to address are good ones.